JuliaTeachingCTU/Julia-for-Optimization-and-Learning/docs/src/lecture_03/functions.md

 (g \circ f)(x) = g(f(x)), \quad \forall x \in \mathcal{X}.
 ```

-In Julia, we can similarly compose functions using the function composition operator `∘` (can be typed as `\circ<tab>`)
+We can compose functions using the function composition operator `∘` (can be typed by `\circ<tab>`).

 ```jldoctest
 julia> (sqrt ∘ +)(3, 6) # equivalent to sqrt(3 + 6)
 3.0
 ```

-It is even possible to compose multiple functions at once
+It is even possible to compose multiple functions at once.

 ```jldoctest
 julia> (sqrt ∘ abs ∘ sum)([-3, -6, -7])  # equivalent to sqrt(abs(sum([-3, -6, -7])))
 4.0
 ```

-There is also another concept that allows the chaining of functions.
-That concept is sometimes called *piping* or *using a pipe* to send data to a subsequent function.
-The piping can be used to pass the output of one function as an input to another one.
-In Julia, it can be done by the pipe operator `|>`
+*Piping* or *using a pipe* is another concept of chain functions.
+It can be used to pass the output of one function as an input to another one.
+In Julia, it can be done by the pipe operator `|>`.

 ```jldoctest
 julia> [-3, -6, -7] |> sum |> abs |> sqrt
 4.0
 ```

-The pipe operator can be combined with broadcasting as follows
+The pipe operator can be combined with broadcasting.

 ```jldoctest
 julia> [-4, 9, -16] .|> abs .|> sqrt